Are Women Charged More for Car Repairs? 6 Tips to Help Women at the Mechanic

 The Huffington Post shared a story about the Nightline Prime series called “The Lookout” wherein undercover cameras were sent to local mechanics and national chains – their findings, according to Huffington were, “... men were more likely to get only what they came into the shop for, while women were more often lied to and tricked into spending more money.
 Most of the time, the additional work the women were paying for wasn't even done, as there wasn't a problem to begin with.”

-Was my mechanic charging more because I was a woman?
+In light of my research, not all mechanics will overcharge for repairs.
+Many are doing an honest job - so this is not an article to 'raise your hackles"!!
+This is an article to assist women in making sure that they know how to negotiate a fair deal.
 I decided to find out and better prepare myself for the future.
-Here is some of what I discovered and I've written them up as 6 tips to assist you:
+Here is some of what was discovered and I've written up as 6 tips to assist you:

 1. Many experts are pointing to a free app called, “Repair Pal”.
 The site offers a free “estimator” that allows you to plug in your vehicle information and then provides you with a close estimate of what the repair should cost in your area.